roblanf/Q.GTDB/Q.GTDB/README.md

 gtdb_r207_bac120_full.faa
 ```

-I can then calculate gap proportions like this:
+I can then calculate gap proportions like this (for sure there are quicker and smarter ways using actual software, but I was about to go home for the evening, so this sufficed):

 ```{bash}
 awk '/^>/ {if (seq) {print id, seq}; id=substr($1, 2); seq=""; next} {seq=seq$0} END {print id, seq}' gtdb_r207_bac120_full.faa |